 In countries other than Haiti, we have been able to continue bringing clean water.
 We have been able to partner with companies who drill in the community we are desiring to bring clean water to.
 Along with these partnerships we seek to provide clean water in places where we may not be able to reach, like places hit by a recent disaster or where the ground is not permissible for a drilling rig.
 In these areas, we send Sawyer Water Filtration Systems to filter the water that is currently present for these communities.
 The hurricane in Haiti, the earthquake in Mexico, and the hurricanes that hit the Caribbean including Puerto Rico are some examples of how these filters have been able to be of use preventing the spread of water-borne illnesses.

-Click here to check out Monique’s story of how she was impacted by the well that the Rutherford County Walk4Water provided her community.
+Check out Gladys’ story of how she was impacted by the well that the Bowling Green Walk4Water provided her community.

 Here are some statistics from the World Health Organization telling a little bit why we Walk4Water: